nuclio/nuclio/docs/reference/nuctl/nuctl.md

 <a id="overview"></a>
 ## Overview

-`nuctl` is Nuclio's command-line interface (CLI), which provides command-line access to all Nuclio features.
+`nuctl` is Nuclio's command-line interface (CLI), which provides command-line access to Nuclio features.

 <a id="download-n-install"></a>
 ## Download and Installation